SustainableUrbanDesign/app/README.md

 - host: postgres
 - user: postgres
 - password: changeme

+After connecting pgAdmin to the PostGIS server, you will need to create a database for the Django project.
+Right click on the **Databases** tree item and then click **Create** > **Database**.
+Use the following settings:

+- Database: suds
+- Owner: postgres

 **Note:** you can override PostGIS and pgAdmin configuration prior to running `docker-compose` by creating any of the following environment variables: